hugo-ballester/quick-update/README.md

 # quick-update

-Keep track of your open tasks (multi-level), generate weekly reports, all with a text file.
+Keep track of your open tasks and subtasks (and subsubstasks...), generate weekly reports, all with one text file.

+Alpha release.